Meet the candidates for Bella Vista Mayor

 Flynn also explained how he would attract business and maintain the natural beauty of the city.

-“I think a couple recent occurrences kind of point the way forward,” Flynn said.
-“The two newest businesses we have is a restaurant about to open called Shredder’s Pub, which is trails related and on Riordan Road we have a bicycle shop, Phat Tire open, it’s a combination of a bicycle shop, and a place for people to stay when they’re visiting here biking.”
+“I think a couple of recent occurrences kind of point the way forward,” Flynn said.
+“The two newest businesses we have is a restaurant about to open called Shredder’s Pub, which is trails related, and on Riordan Road, we have a bicycle shop, Phat Tire open, it’s a combination of a bicycle shop, and a place for people to stay when they’re visiting here biking.”